Unbiased split variable selection for random survival forests using maximally selected rank statistics: Simulation study 2: prediction performance

-As expected, the RSF approach suffered from biased split point selection if few highly predictive variables with few categories were combined with many non-predictive variables with many categories (Scenario $1$).
-However, if covariates with non-linear effects were included (Scenario $2$), the linear rank statistic in the CIF approach failed to select these covariates, reducing prediction performance.
-Of the approximations for MSR-RF, \texttt{Lau92} and \texttt{HL} performed worse, while the other approximations were comparable.
+As expected, the RSF approach suffered from biased split variable selection if few highly predictive variables with few categories were combined with many non-predictive variables with many categories (Scenario $1$).
+However, if covariates with non-linear effects were included (Scenario $2$), the linear rank statistic in the CIF approach failed to select these covariates, which subsequently resulted in a reduced prediction performance.
+Except of the approximation by Hothorn and Lausen \cite{Hothorn2003} (\texttt{HL}), the approximations for MSR-RF were comparable in terms of prediction performance.
+As expected, methods biased towards covariates with few categories performed better in Scenario $1$.